Mark-MDO47/GraduationCap2017/README.md

      static const uint8_t gDark_mW  =  1 * 5; //  1mA @ 5v =  5mW

    about 42 milliamps per LED at max brightness WHITE

+The .mp4 file shows the letter "Y".
+When it gets restarted it re-draws the "Y" in yellow on green background.
+Hard to see but light flashes white before turning yellow.